 To send coins to someone from their address, a user needs to sign a transaction using a private key, otherwise the network will reject it.
 Here’s the private key to the address from the above example: 0x34229daaf8fdb3e9d3861f1af065e8a8fa7887d76e33af19e18de8e6c33cd13f.

 Only someone who knows the private key can send coins from the address.
 And if two or more people know the key, it will be impossible to determine who performed the transaction.
 This is why it is critical that the private key is stored safely.

-Depending on the party owning a wallet, there are two types of custodial crypto wallets:
+Depending on the companies that own crypto wallets, there are two types of custodial wallets:

 This is a wallet that allows a user to store private keys on their device without disclosing them to any third party.
-This wallet type is way more reliable and secure.
-But in this case, the user is personally responsible for storing their keys and seed phrases.
+This wallet type is way more reliable in terms of security.
+But in this case, the user is personally responsible for storing crypto keys and seed phrases.
 If they lose them, their cryptocurrency will be gone for good.

-Now let’s look at three types of crypto wallets that have more obvious differences.
-There are three major types of wallets: web-based, mobile, and desktop, each with its strengths, weaknesses, and risks.
+Now let’s look at three types of crypto wallets that have more obvious differences: web, mobile, and desktop.
+Each of them has its strengths, weaknesses, and risks.
 In the finance technology world, the more secure the solution, the more complex and restricted it is.
-You might want to choose one that offsets these factors and corresponds to your goals.
+So choose one that balances these factors and corresponds to your goals.

-They are popular for the same reason as any web application or SaaS solution.
-Here are the advantages of web-based wallets:
+They are popular for the same reason as any web app or SaaS solution.
+Here are the advantages of web wallets:

-Downsides: They may have limited functionality or be less reliable than other types.
+Downsides: they may be less functional or less secure than other types.

-Downsides: May be laggy on older smartphones.
+Downsides: they may be laggy on low-cost smartphones.
 Malware may be distributed under the guise of a popular wallet.

 If you are going to develop a mobile crypto wallet, don’t forget to optimize it and add it to all app stores from your official account.
 Also mention on your website, forum threads, and social media, where people can download your wallet.
 This way you will prevent them from getting to fraudulent websites with malicious clones of your app.